mratsim/constantine/README.md

   - Bandersnatch, a more efficient curve embedded in BLS12-381 scalar field to be used in zk-SNARKS circuits.
 - Other curves
   - Edwards25519, used in ed25519 and X25519 from TLS 1.3 protocol and the Signal protocol.

     With Ristretto, it can be used in bulletproofs.
+  - The Pasta curves (Pallas and Vesta) for the Halo 2 proof system (Zcash).

 ## Installation